Best Social Media Analytics Tools 2026 Guide

 The single biggest pricing surprise we see agencies hit is per-seat scaling.
 A tool that costs $99/month for one user looks great on paper.
 The same tool at $99/month per user costs $1,485/month for a 15-person team.
 By the time the team realizes the math, they have already trained everyone, integrated the tool into their workflows, and built reports they cannot easily reproduce elsewhere.
 Migration becomes expensive enough that they keep paying.

 The agencies that avoid this trap calculate fully-loaded costs at 2x their current team size before signing any annual contract.
-If a tool starts becoming unaffordable when you double, do not pick that tool — you will outgrow it within 18 months.
-We cover the broader stack-cost calculation in how agencies cut $1,484/mo by consolidating tools, which applies the same logic across an entire tool stack.
+If a tool starts becoming unaffordable when you double, do not pick that tool.
+You will outgrow it within 18 months.
+We cover the broader stack-cost calculation in how agencies cut tool stack costs by consolidating, which applies the same logic across an entire tool stack.

 Hidden cost categories most teams forget to budget for: